goggalore/pokemon-browser/README.md

 Additionally, sadly the back-end server hardly addresses cases where the incorrect data is sent or when something goes wrong when making the third party requests.

+You'll see some TODOs in the code denoting this.

 ### Styling for the search input component
 Yeah, that thing is tiny and hard to read compared to the rest of the website.
 It also overlaps the button.
 It wasn't styled because of the self-imposed time restraint.

-### Back navigation doesn't preserve state
+### Back navigation to index.vue doesn't preserve state
 Arguably not necessary, but I think it's a nicer UX if the data is preserved from the page you navigated from, and also the client-side re-fetching is noticeably slower.
-It would be nice if it didn't do that as a whole, but I did not know the solution to preventing that off the top of my head.
+It would be nice if it didn't do that as a whole.

 ### Unit testing
-There's none at all, this app lives dangerously.
+There are no programmatic tests at all, this app lives dangerously.

+### Other
+There's likely a few other pitfalls, some of the code orginization isn't the best (both the server and client `pokemon/[id]` files are large) though I didn't get to refactoring them either.
+Other than that, I mentioned to Doug that this was the first time I'd be using Nuxt/Vue, so there may be some things I did in a funny way.